 - How power integrity, signal integrity and electromagnetic compatibility interact.
 You will learn why - as opposed to signal-integrity noise- power distribution noise tends to be very wide band.

-- Reverse Pulse Technique, a very powerful, yet simple methodology to find worst-case time-domain PDN noise response.
+- Calculating worst-case time-domain power-distribution noise.
+Reverse Pulse Technique, a very powerful, yet simple methodology to find worst-case time-domain PDN noise response.

 - DC drop on power planes; optimization of plane voltage drop - we will demonstrate that 1+1 is not always 2.

-- Bypass capacitor selection: synthesis of 'Multi-pole', 'Big-V', 'Flat' impedance profiles, area capacitors - you will see the strengths and weaknesses of each and we will discuss how to select the solution suitable for your design on a DDR memory PDN example.
+- Bypass capacitor selection: synthesis of 'Multi-pole', 'Big-V', 'Flat' impedance profiles, area capacitors.
+You will see the strengths and weaknesses of each and we will discuss how to select the solution suitable for your design on a DDR memory PDN example.